pali-english/pali-english.github.io/README.md

 a mammoth of virtue, true to their vows, noble:
 follow a good and intelligent person such as this,
 as the moon tracks the path of the stars.

+    Tasmā hi—
+        Tasmā: Therefore
+        hi: Indeed, thus

+    Dhīrañca paññañca bahussutañca,
+        Dhīrañca: a sage, wise person
+        paññañca: and understanding, wisdom
+        bahussutañca: and well learned, much heard

+    Dhorayhasīlaṁ vatavantamariyaṁ;
+        Dhorayhasīlaṁ: virtuous, having virtue
+        vatavantamariyaṁ: true to their vows, noble

+    Taṁ tādisaṁ sappurisaṁ sumedhaṁ,
+        Taṁ: That, such
+        tādisaṁ: of such a kind, such
+        sappurisaṁ: good person
+        sumedhaṁ: wise, intelligent

+    Bhajetha nakkhattapathaṁva candimā.
+        Bhajetha: should follow, worship
+        nakkhattapathaṁ: path of the stars
+        va: like, as
+        candimā: moon

 ### 16. Piyavagga: The Beloved

 Ayoge yuñjamattānaṁ,